Police: Man killed himself after ramming US Capitol barrier

 The attack is reminiscent of an incident when a man drove a vehicle into two Capitol Police officers at a checkpoint in April 2021, killing an 18-year veteran of the force.
 And many on Capitol Hill remain on edge after supporters of the then-president stormed the Capitol on Jan.
 6, 2021.

-Authorities said the man, whose identity has not been released, crashed into the barricade and that as he was getting out of the car, the vehicle became engulfed in flames.
+Authorities said the man, identified as Richard A. York III, 29, of Delaware, crashed into the barricade and that as he was getting out of the car, the vehicle became engulfed in flames.
 The man then opened fire, firing several shots into the air as police approached.

 Capitol Police said the man shot himself as the officers neared.
 He was later pronounced dead.